Monday, December 6, 2010

 Advantages of Hair Sheep

-Hair sheep breeds tend to be smaller, again, better to work with on small farms, or for people who are not big, tough, or have a lot of equipment.
-Although some people consider them more nervous I have not found this to be the case as when we offer oats all our sheep cluster around to get their share, and will even eat out of our hands.
+Hair sheep breeds tend to be smaller than most of the popular wool breeds, which makes them better to work with on small farms, or for people who are not strong enough for larger animals.
+Although some people consider some of the hair breeds to be more nervous I have not found this to be the case.

-There are also many claims that hair sheep experience fewer problems with parasites.
+There are also many claims that hair sheep experience fewer problems with internal parasites.
+I will say that keds are much less of a problem with hair sheep.

-We find having a hair sheep ram to be the best, as this also means smaller lambs, so fewer lambing problems for the ewe.
+We find having a hair sheep ram to be the best for our breeding program, which includes larger wool sheep ewes as well as some hair sheep ewes.
+The hair sheep ram means smaller lambs at birth, which translates to fewer lambing problems for the ewe.
 I would not suggest breeding a hair sheep ewe to a larger wool breed ram.
 The hair x wool sheep have an odd sort of coat that sheds partially.

-I would especially encourage anyone who wants to have sheep for pasture control to consider hair sheep.
+I would especially encourage anyone who wants to have sheep as pets, for meat, or for pasture control to consider hair sheep.

-We have owned Barbado hair sheep as pictured above, and also Dorper and Katahdin, which I am sure you will read about it other blog posts here!
+We have owned Barbado hair sheep as pictured above, Dorper, and Katahdin, which I am sure you will read about it other blog posts here!

 1. nice sharing i didn't know about these benefits :)